-Solving business problems using Big Data depends upon the approach taken.
-For example, if an organization only knows Data Warehouses, then challenges will be framed to fit using a Data Warehouse.
+Solving business problems using big data depends upon the approach taken.
+For example, if an organization only knows data warehouses, then challenges will be framed to fit using a data warehouse.
 As Abraham Maslow, a prominent psychologist eloquently said “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
-This observation can be applied to Big Data where a Data Warehouse can become synonymous with a hammer.
-But, not all business data requirements fit into the category of a nail that a Data Warehouse can address, as recently discovered by Carolinas Healthcare System.
-The on-going debate of whether to use a Data Warehouse vs. Data Lake are many, but when viewed through the lens of a focused Data Architecture Strategy, the choices become more well-defined.
+This observation can be applied to big data where a data warehouse can become synonymous with a hammer.
+But, not all business data requirements fit into the category of a nail that a data warehouse can address, as discovered by Carolinas Healthcare System.
+The on-going debate of whether to use a data warehouse vs. data lake are many, but when viewed through the lens of a focused Data Architecture Strategy, the choices become more well-defined.

 Two Different Models: Data Warehouse vs. Data Lake

-In contrast a Data Lake “is a collection of storage instances of various data assets additional to the originating data sources.”
-According to Gartner, a Data Lake presents an unrefined view of data to only the most highly skilled analysts.”
-Consider a Data Lake concept like a family going to Alaska that wants to be flexible.
+In contrast a data lake “is a collection of storage instances of various data assets additional to the originating data sources.”
+A data lake presents an unrefined view of data to only the most highly skilled analysts.”
+Consider a data lake concept like a family going to Alaska that wants to be flexible.
 The family rents a car from the airport.
 When in the car, the family members decide where to go as they drive along and adjusting the route on the fly according to what scenery looks interesting.

 When, the people need a place to stay overnight, they try Hotwire to locate a hotel on the spot or stop by many places in town, even considering cabins and yurts.
 Depending on what is available (whether a lodge has any rooms) and suggestions the locals may have (e.g. the gas station attendant or a person sitting outside a cafe), the family decides where to stay.